Stalin during the Russian Revolution, Civil War, and Polish–Soviet War: Role in the Polish-Soviet War, 1919–1920

 After the Bolsheviks turned the tide and were winning the civil war in late 1919, Lenin and many others wanted to expand the revolution westwards into Europe, starting with Poland, which was fighting the Red Army in Byelorussia and Ukraine.
 Stalin, in Ukraine at the time, argued these ambitions were unrealistic but lost.
-He was briefly transferred to the Caucasus in February 1920, but managed to get transferred back to Ukraine in May where he accepted the position of the Comissar of the South-West Front (commander Alexander Yegorov).
+He was briefly transferred to the Caucasus in February 1920, but managed to get transferred back to Ukraine in May where he accepted the position of the Commissar of the South-West Front (commander Alexander Yegorov).

 In late July 1920, Yegorov moved against the then-Polish city of Lwów, which conflicted with the general strategy set by Lenin and Trotsky by drawing his troops further away from the forces advancing on Warsaw.
 In mid-August, the Commander-in-Chief Sergei Kamenev ordered the transfer of troops (1st Cavalry Army, commanded by Semyon Budyonny and Kliment Voroshilov) from Yegorov's forces to reinforce the attack on Warsaw led by Mikhail Tukhachevsky.
 Stalin refused to counter-sign the order because it did not have the requisite two signatures on it.
 In the end, the battles for both Lwów and Warsaw were lost, and Stalin's actions were held partly to blame.

 Richard Pipes suggested Lenin was more to blame, for ordering Soviet troops south to spread the revolution to Romania, and north to secure the Polish corridor for Germany (this would win over German nationalists).
 Both these diversions weakened the Soviet assault.
 Much blame must be laid on the overall commander, Sergei Kamenev, for permitting insubordination from both front commanders and conflicting and ever-changing strategic orders during the critical phase in the attack on Warsaw.

 Stalin returned to Moscow in August 1920, where he defended himself before the Politburo by attacking the whole campaign strategy.
-Although this tactic worked, he nonetheless resigned his military commission, something he had repeatedly threatened to do when he didn't get his way.
+Although this tactic worked, he nonetheless resigned his military commission, something he had repeatedly threatened to do when he did not get his way.
 At the Ninth Party Conference on September 22, Trotsky openly criticized Stalin's war record.
 Stalin was accused of insubordination, personal ambition, military incompetence and seeking to build his own reputation by victories on his own front at the expense of operations elsewhere.
 Neither he nor anybody else challenged these attacks; he only briefly reaffirmed his position that the war itself was a mistake, something which everybody agreed on by this point.